sitn/django-dotnetid/README.rst

 django-dotnetid
 ============

-django-dotnetid is a Django app to extending django-allauth.
+django-dotnetid is a Django app extending django-allauth.
-It implements an OpenID connect provider able to map extra_info from the id_token indo Django User model.
-It also is capable of attributing groups automatically.
+It implements an OpenID connect provider able to map extra_info from the id_token into Django User model.
+It is also capable of attributing groups automatically.

 You need to install django-allauth to be able to use this extension.